 - HTTPS connections for resources

 All references to external fonts, images, frames, and CSS must use an HTTPS URL.
-This requirement applies whether the resource is located in your org or accessed through a CSP Trusted Site.
+This requirement applies whether the resource is located in your org or accessed through a trusted URL.

 unsafe-inlinesource for the